-Proofs of Authorization
+Proof of Authorization

-2. If it was processed on a date earlier than authorized.
+- If it was processed on a date earlier than authorized.

-3. If the transaction amount charged differs from the amount authorized.
+- If the transaction amount charged differs from the amount authorized.

-Getting the correct proof of authorization (POA) for each ACH transaction type your business accepts is important.
+Getting the correct proof of authorization (POA) for each ACH type your business accepts is important.
 POAs protect your business so consumers cannot reverse transactions.

-- TEL: A one-time or recurring ACH transaction taken over the phone requires either a notice prior to debit or a recorded call.
+- TEL: A one-time or recurring ACH transfer taken over the phone requires either a notice prior to debit or a recorded call.
 If you enter the email when taking the payment over the phone, PDCflow automatically sends the notice prior to debit on your behalf.

-- WEB: A one-time or recurring ACH processed via a website requires input that validates identity, permission to debit and revocation language.
+- WEB: A one-time or recurring ACH processed via a website requires input that validates identity, permission to debit, and revocation language.